 **Update: Hubspot Alternative** Since many of you have requested me to follow up this post with an alternative guide, I have come up with a Hubspot alternative guide.
 For entrepreneurs who are busy to set it up themselves, I have also included a done-for-you set up service.

 **Update 2: Hubspot 3** I did try out the latest Hubspot 3 platform.
-There are a couple of “nice to have” changes like smart CTA, tightly integrated UI, smart forms, better list management etc. However, the software is still overpriced for what it delivers and my conclusion still stands.
+There are a couple of “nice to have” changes like smart CTA, tightly integrated UI, smart forms, better list management etc. However, my conclusion still holds- it’s not the right tool for all businesses.
+But may be the best tool if you can use it the way it’s meant to be used.

 Disclaimer: I am in no way associated with Hubspot and this is a completely honest review.
 I am not being paid by Hubspot (or any of their competitors), nor do I get any monetary benefits from them in terms of affiliate commissions.
 SEOmoz links are tracking links and I am not being compensated for it.